Three Études for Two Pianos (1974) by John Hawkins and String Quartet (1994) by John Burke

 John Hawkins Three Études for Two Pianos (1974)

 Etude I represents an overlapping wave pattern both in terms of the lines in each piano and of the ever-changing tempos.
 In the diagram in Figure 1, the downward or upward arrows indicate the general pitch direction of the Piano I part.
 The other numbers indicate the speed of the pulsations, but not always the tempo.
-At bar 42 pulsations at 200 are expressed through es at a tempo of = 100.
+At bar 42 pulsations at 200 are expressed through es at a tempo of q = 100.
 The same situation applies at bars 52, 54 and from 63 to 71.
 At bar 42 pulsations at 300 are expressed with quintuplets at q = 60.
 In fact, the pulsation fluctuations in this passage follow the number of notes per beat.
-At bar 80, after the ultimate point of the accelerando, there is a new accelerando in which the 'tempo' increases relatively little [q = 40 to = 72] but the number of notes per beat increases from 3 to 21.
+At bar 80, after the ultimate point of the accelerando, there is a new accelerando in which the 'tempo' increases relatively little [q = 40 to q = 72] but the number of notes per beat increases from 3 to 21.

 At bar 88 starts the ritardando with a relatively stable tempo but constant changes in the number of notes per beat until the triplets of the last beat of bar 99 moves into the of the new tempo at bar 100 (q = 138).
-Note also at bar 105 pulsation160 (expressed with at 80), at bar 108 pulsation 296 (expressed with the x at =74) and at the end pulsation 24 (expressed with the h at q =48).
+Note also at bar 105 pulsation160 (expressed with at 80), at bar 108 pulsation 296 (expressed with the x at q =74) and at the end pulsation 24 (expressed with the h at q =48).

 However, for performance purposes the Piano II part must be expressed in terms of the tempos of the Piano I part.
 This explains the rhythmic complexity of the Piano II part.